 Teak is a unique and highly prized timber grown primarily in South East Asia and in the case of our products mostly grown and produced in Indonesia.
 Teak is an ideal timber for the manufacture of outdoor garden furniture as the wood is very dense and oily.
 The natural oils present in teak help to protect it from weathering and from pests such as woodworm.

-Your teak furniture can be easily cared for and there are a number of products such as teak oil that can be applied to help preserve the timber.
+Your teak furniture can be easily cared for and there are a number of products such as teak cleaners we suggest one part teak cleaners as these our milder tan 2 part cleaners that can be applied to help clean the timber.
 During transportation, changes in humidity and temperature may cause furring, where a dust can be present on the furniture, this is a perfectly natural occurrence and can simply be wiped off with a damp cloth.

 Cracks on the furniture, particularly on the arms, are again caused by changes in humidity and temperature and will also have no lasting effects on the furniture.

-Although teak garden furniture can be left out throughout the winter, we would recommend our covers to protect the furniture from the worst of the British weather or, if available, bringing your teak furniture indoors into a garden shed or building over the winter will help to prolong it’s life.
+Although teak garden furniture can be left out throughout the winter, we would recommend our covers to protect the furniture please make sure the furniture is fully dried out before using from the worst of the British weather or, if available, bringing your teak furniture indoors into a garden shed or building over the winter will help to prolong it’s life.

 If you look after your teak garden furniture it will give you many years of active and functional service.